puppetlabs-toy-chest/pe-razor-vagrant-stack/README.md

     - Change the Adapter Type to PCnet-FAST III (Am79C973)
       - This is the adapter type I used I'm not sure if the others work
 6. Start your new box and it will PXE boot and receive an image from the dhcp server.
 From there it will be handed off to the razor server.
+  - Razor will not provision the box until you setup a policy to do so
+7. The razor client is installed on the razor-server.
+You can setup use the client to create a policy.